Medically Reviewed by Dr P. E. Pancoast, MD

 The main outcome goals of inpatient treatment are to:

-Residential treatment programs are much more structured and intensive than programs provided in sober living houses.
+Residential treatment programs are much more structured and intensive than those in sober living houses.

 A sober living program costs less than residential treatment.
 This is because sober living homes offer fewer services.